doczjs/docz/README.md

 ## 📟 &nbsp; Install and Usage

 Getting started with **Docz** is really quick and easy.

-First of all, you will need to install **docz** and some theme on your project using your favorite package manager (we'll asume yarn for this example):

 Firstly, install `docz` and a theme of your choosing using your favourite package manager: